meob/my2Collector/README.md

 Most intresting MySQL performance data is available in the GLOBAL_STATUS system table, but MySQL does not mantain any history of it.
-My2Collector (my2) is a simple, self contained MySQL statistics collector. my2 creates in the my2 schema a table that contains the history of performance statistics. my2 automatically executes a Stored Routine every 10 minutes to collect data.
+My2Collector (my2) is a simple, self contained MySQL statistics collector. my2 creates the `my2.status` table that contains the history of performance statistics.
+Every 10 minutes my2 automatically executes a Stored Routine to collect data.

 ## Install my2

 To install *my2* execute the following command on Your MySQL database:

-	`mysql --user=root -pXXX < my2.sql`
+	mysql --user=root -pXXX < my2.sql

+For security reasons the user my2 creation is commented out: change the password and create the user! my2 user creation is in the last 3 lines of the script.

 #### Database structure